tkellehe/Pipe/README.md

 ## Intro

 _Braingolf++_ follows the same memory model as _brainf*ck_.
 Essentially, a single "infinite" array of bytes going in either direction all initialized to zero.
+Each index into the array is called a cell.
+There is a ptr that represents the current active cell.
 The following commands are the most primitive to _braingolf++_:

 |cmd|description|
 |:---:|:---:|